Skip to main content

 Assessment Clinic: Learning Disabilities, the Americans with Disabilities Act (ADA), and Accommodations in the Academic Setting (Adult)

-The goal of this clinic team is to provide full psychological and psycho-educational evaluations for adults to help properly identify the presence or absence of a learning disability and/or a mental health condition that can adversely impact important life outcomes.
+I have a specialized clinic within Kean Psychological Services that focuses on providing full psychological and psycho-educational evaluations for college students and adults to help properly identify the presence or absence of a learning disability and/or a mental health condition that can adversely impact important life outcomes.
 These diagnoses are often co-morbid, and require a related series of accommodations or interventions to help individuals reach their academic and social potential, as per the Americans with Disabilities Act (ADA).
 This team will include the empirical study of these assessment methods and the disorders that they are intended to assess.
+Currently, this includes a study of MMPI-3 protocols conducted within assessments for learning disabilities/ADHD, but it will eventually

 Adrienne Garro, Ph.D.